PMunch/notificatcher/README.md

   selected by the hint as an integer, e.g. {hints:urgency:low:normal:critical}.
 {time:<format>} -> The time of the notification as recorded upon receival, format is a string to format by, as specified in the Nim times module.
+{file} -> The name of the output file (this is not available when formatting a file name for obvious reasons).

 If no format is specified, this format is used:
   {appName}: {summary} ({hints:urgency:low:normal:critical})